Wei-Lin-Intel/optimum-habana/text-generation-inference/README.md

 limitations under the License.
 -->

-# Text Generation Inference on Habana Gaudi
+# Text Generation Inference on Intel® Gaudi® AI Accelerator

-To use [🤗 text-generation-inference](https://github.com/huggingface/text-generation-inference) on Habana Gaudi/Gaudi2, follow these steps:
+To use [🤗 text-generation-inference](https://github.com/huggingface/text-generation-inference) on Intel Gaudi AI Accelerator, follow these steps:

 1. Build the Docker image located in this folder with:
    ```bash